 - Remember that natural fiber clothing is made from the parts of living things!

-Professional cleaners clean with a mixture of perc and detergent, both of which have specific purposes.
-Perc is an oil-loving, nonpolar solvent, so it does a great job lifting non-polar stains from fabric, like that sweat ring around your collar or that greasy spill from lunch.
+Professional cleaners use a mixture of perc and detergent with specific purposes.
+Perc is an oil-loving, nonpolar solvent, so it does a great job lifting nonpolar stains from fabric, like that sweat ring around your collar or that greasy spill from lunch.
 The detergent helps lift any water-soluble stains that the perc can’t interact with on the cleaning method.

 After a final perc rinse, the laundry gets spun and tumbled dried, all within the same machine.
-But a word of caution: Some synthetic fibers can dissolve in dry cleaning solvents.
+But caution: Some synthetic fibers can dissolve in dry cleaning solvents.
 Plants and synthetics are good to go in the water.
-But protein-based animal fibers will always need special attention and even dry cleaners.
+But protein-based animal fibers and even dry cleaners will always need special attention.
 Yet another reason to keep chemical knowledge fresh and clean!

 Read more: